+I know who you are but can you introduce yourself to those who might not?
 I’m Preston Montague, and I describe myself as an artist who designs experiences in the landscape.
 Horticulture is one of the tools I use to make them happen.

 For those that don't know, can you share a bit of your background?

 I developed a passion for the natural world while growing up in the foothills of Virginia and now work as an artist, educator, and landscape designer.
 I learned to express myself as a child through the visual arts and focused mostly on drawing the landforms, plants, and animals of the Shenandoah Valley.
 I was introduced to gardening in my 20’s while pursuing a degree in painting.
 At the time my gardening friends were interior designers, punks, and Quakers.
 They taught me that a gardener aught to have a sense of taste, a suspicion of convention, and an interest in social responsibility.
 Since those formative gardening years I’ve attained degrees in horticulture and landscape architecture, and have begun a career in landscape design.
 Though the latter takes up a lot of my bandwidth, I also make time to teach botanical illustration and environmental awareness.
 I like to think that so many of our ills and woes come from a lack of meaningful, physical contact with nature.
 Encouraging contact with nature, particularly through the exploration of art, design, and gardening, helps me understand myself and has turned me into a proselytizer for the outdoors.
 I recognize nature’s ability to moderate the dangerous gift of digital life, and I advocate for an equal investment in one’s visceral contact with the biotic world.